Arts District, Los Angeles: Current status

 Warner Music Group moved into a building in 2019 that formerly housed a Ford Motor Company assembly plant.

 Transportation

 The Arts District is located near the center of Downtown Los Angeles making it more accessible to alternate forms of transportation.
-The Los Angeles County Metropolitan Transportation Authority (Metro) L Line station was located along Alameda Street, though this is currently closed and will be replaced by an underground light rail station between Alameda Street & Central Avenue on the A and E lines in 2023 as part of the Regional Connector project.
+The Los Angeles County Metropolitan Transportation Authority (Metro) L Line station was located along Alameda Street, though this is currently closed and was replaced by an underground light rail station between Alameda Street & Central Avenue on the A and E lines in 2023 as part of the Regional Connector project.
 The cross streets are along East First and East Temple Streets.
 The small neighborhood is also serviced by the Los Angeles Department of Transportation (LADOT) DASH bus making several stops on Hewitt Street.

 Additionally, Metro offers a bike share program in many neighborhoods around the area.
 The following five stations currently available to pick up or leave a bike are listed below.